alisi1989/RFMIX2-Pipeline-to-plot/README.md

 -o output basename\
 --chromosome=chromosome to analyse

 Example Script for Dataset:

-Make sure you have RFmix2 installed.
-RFmix version 2 directly works with phased VCF input files and is significantly faster than RFmix 1.5.4.
+Make sure you have the RFmix2 software installed.
+RFMix2 directly works with phased VCF input files and is significantly faster than RFMix 1.5.4.

+To run the RFMix2 software, you can use the command below.
+If you would like to change the window-size of local ancestry, please refer to the RFMix2 manual.

 for i in {1..22}; \
 do \